mariachiinajar/terraform-beginner-bootcamp-2023/README.md

 - In Andrew's words: this will run a plan and pass the changeset to be executed by terraform. `apply` will prompt yes or no.
 - For automatic approval to execute the `apply` without entering yes, use the tag `--auto-approve`.

+#### `terraform destroy`

+- `terraform destory`: destroys all the resources that you created with the command `terraform apply`.
+This is the safest way to get rid of the resources.
+After having created resources with Terraform, cleaning up resources may accidently leave out some resources running undestroy.
+This may incur unexpected charges (and yes, I got charged 30 USD for the mistake.
+Shhh... 🤫 although this is not a secret.)

 #### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.